spschweiz/demovox/README.md

 1. Pull `demovox` from git
 2. Use the webserver `wordpress` container from `docker-compose.yaml` (for development purposes), which includes a [WordPress webserver](http://localhost:80/) and [mailhog](http://localhost:8025/) for mail testing.
    Or use your own webserver (see below).
+3. Install required project packages and generate assets with grunt (see below)
-3. Activate the plugin through the 'Plugins' menu in [local WordPress](http://localhost:80/)
+4. Activate the plugin through the 'Plugins' menu in [local WordPress](http://localhost:80/)
-4. Place shortcodes [demovox_form] on a page
+5. Place shortcodes [demovox_form] on a page or use the automatically generated page
-5. Optionally use and [demovox_count] to show the number of collected signatures and [demovox_optin] for opt-in edit form
+6. Optionally use and [demovox_count] to show the number of collected signatures and [demovox_optin] for opt-in edit form
-6. Configure the plugin in WordPress admin.
+7. Configure the plugin in WordPress admin.
 Allow non-https access in the advanced settings of the plugin and disable "Redirect clients to secure HTTPS".

 #### Own webserver